Denver Gay Travel

-While you’re on your way toward Estes Park, stop at Saint Catherine’s Chapel on the Rock.
+Stop at Saint Catherine’s Chapel on the Rock while you’re on your way toward Estes Park.
 This beautiful historic building will beg you for photo-op.
 Some travelers go inside, but many just take pictures around the grounds.

 If you get there earlier in the morning, you might be able to see it without any other tourists.

-Denver gay travel is certainly not complete without a night out in Larimer Square.
-This area is the most vibrant in Denver and it’s easy to bar hop.
-You’ll also be able to choose from countless restaurants for a nice dinner.
-It’s most lively at night, so I would plan to head there after 7PM or so.
+A night out in Larimer Square is a must for all gay travelers in Denver.
+This area is the most vibrant of the city and it’s easy to bar hop.
+You’ll be able to choose from countless restaurants for a nice dinner too.
+Larimer Square is busiest at night, so I would plan to head there after 7PM or so.

 As the night progresses, bars and restaurants will fill and things will become rowdier.
 I guarantee you’ll find yourself loving the vibe of Larimer Square.
 But, you’ll have to trust me and see for yourself!

-In Larimer Square, I recommend grabbing dinner at a gay-friendly restaurant called TAG.
+Grab dinner at TAG, a gay-friendly restaurant in Denver’s Larimer Square.
 They have all sorts of food and brand themselves as an establishment with “eclectic eats.”
 I ordered a ton of sushi with some of their delicious custom cocktails.
 The waiters were super friendly, too.

-Another night, we stopped by Marg’s World Taco Bistro for some delicious margaritas and a quick dinner since they’re open later than many other establishments,.
-The food was pretty delicious Mexican, but the drinks were even better.
+We stopped by Marg’s World Taco Bistro another night for some delicious margaritas and a quick Mexican dinner since they’re open later than many other establishments.
+The food was delicious, but the drinks were even better.